lsocrate/jade-court/edict.md

 - Unicorn: Nomadic#4292
 - Unicorn: Yoritomo Alex#4401

-We also counted with playtest of the Ronin:
+We also counted on the playtest of the Ronin:
 - Enrique_#6541
 - suburbaknght#4584